CaDatPitt/fer-spring-2020/aps-web-app.md

 - **Non-Review Content:** Anything that isn't a book review.
 Common examples include author interviews, letters from readers, news from various publishers, etc. For example, see https://query.nytimes.com/gst/abstract.html?res=9A00E6DD163EE733A25754C0A9679C946497D6CF

--**Brief or Mostly Quotes Review**: A review that is very sparse or heavily comprised of material from the reviewed book.
+- **Brief or Mostly Quotes Review**: A review that is very sparse or heavily comprised of material from the reviewed book.
 The length cutoff is anything about 200 words or less.
 Use your best judgment; these will be cross-checked at a later date.
-**Cluster of Reviews**: Thus category is reserved for a case when the podf contains more than one review, or a review plus other conent.
+- **Cluster of Reviews**: Thus category is reserved for a case when the podf contains more than one review, or a review plus other conent.
 Tagging a review as a cluster flags it for follow-up.

 # Presumed gender